kupzsensei/cerberus-ai-cai/README.md

     *   Nginx - High-performance web server for serving static files and API proxying.
     *   Tailwind CSS - A utility-first CSS framework for rapid UI development.
     *   `react-icons` - A library for popular icon packs.
+    *   `remark`, `strip-markdown` - Libraries for parsing and stripping Markdown.
+    *   `postcss-preset-env` - A PostCSS plugin to transform modern CSS into something most browsers can understand.
 *   **Backend**:
     *   FastAPI (Python) - A fast, modern, web framework for building APIs with Python 3.7+.
     *   Uvicorn - An ASGI server for FastAPI applications.